microsoft/service-fabric-cli/src/README.rst

 - Update to official 6.0 Service Fabric SDK
 - Report cluster health command added
-- Report health commands now have an immediate argument to tell the Fabric gateway to send the report immeditately
+- Report health commands now have an immediate argument to tell the Fabric gateway to send the report immediately
 - Get cluster configuration and upgrade configuration for stand alone clusters commands added
 - Added start and update cluster upgrade commands